-- Identify long-term environmental improvement actions for the area between the tolbooth and town hall that can create a high quality pedestrian civic space as well as reproviding parking (Aims 1,2,3); - Identify an environmental improvement action plan for each of the main streets in the town centre for coordinated street furniture and small scale environmental improvement work to be implemented as resources permit.
+- Identify long-term environmental improvement actions for the area between the tolbooth and town hall that can create a high quality pedestrian civic space as well as reproviding parking (Aims 1,2,3); - Identify an environmental improvement action plan for each of the main streets in the town centre for coordinated street furniture and small scale environmental improvement work.
 Depending on availability of resources these may be implemented in phases as and when replacement is required.
 (Aim 3);